Single-Stage Truck Mounted Hydraulic Air Compressors

 The answer to this question lies in what the compressor is going to be used for.
 Compressors come in many sizes and bigger isn’t always better as there are large compressors with low air output and small air compressors with large output.
 It is critical to understand the air consumption requirement the compressor needs to support.

-How do you determine pneumatic cfm requirements?
+How do you determine pneumatic CFM requirements?

 • The first thing to do is determine the air needs.
 Pneumatic tools all require different amounts of air and these needs vary quite a bit, even within a single type of tool.
 This is why it is important to find out what the needs of the tool are.

-• Air power is typically measured in two metrics: cfm and psi.
-Cubic feet per minute (cfm) is the amount of air that’s being delivered.
-Pounds per square inch (psi) is the amount of force behind that air.
+• Air power is typically measured in two metrics: CFM and PSI.
+Cubic feet per minute (CFM) is the amount of air that’s being delivered.
+Pounds per square inch (PSI) is the amount of force behind that air.

-• Most tools are rated to run optimally at 80 to 110 psi, so you’ll want to find an air compressor that can deliver the right cfm at the psi your tools require.
-The best way to determine your psi and cfm requirements is to review all the tools to be used and check with the manual or manufacturer.
+• Most tools are rated to run optimally at 80 to 110 PSI, so you’ll want to find an air compressor that can deliver the right CFM at the PSI your tools require.
+The best way to determine your PSI and CFM requirements is to review all the tools to be used and check with the manual or manufacturer.

-• If more than one air tool will be used at the same time, the cfm requirements of each tool will need to be added together to determine total cfm requirements.
-For example, if one tool requires 30 cfm and the second requires 20 cfm, a compressor capable of 50 cfm is needed (30 cfm + 20 cfm = 50 cfm).
+• If more than one air tool will be used at the same time, the CFM requirements of each tool will need to be added together to determine total CFM requirements.
+For example, if one tool requires 30 CFM and the second requires 20 CFM, a compressor capable of 50 CFM is needed (30 CFM + 20 CFM = 50 CFM).

-• There will be instances that you will want a compressor that provides a psi rating much higher than the tool being used for breaking force.
+• There will be instances that you will want a compressor that provides a PSI rating much higher than the tool being used for breaking force.

-• A general rule of thumb is to factor a 25% increase above calculated cfm requirements to ensure the compressor is providing enough volume to overcome any inefficiencies while doing the task.
+• A general rule of thumb is to factor a 25% increase above calculated CFM requirements to ensure the compressor is providing enough volume to overcome any inefficiencies while doing the task.

-• Inflating tires is a challenge to calculate cfm requirements.
-The speed in which to fill the tire will be a critical item to understand as that will determine the volume, or cfm, needed.
-The maximum pressure needed in the tire will be the determining factor for the psi rating, or force behind the air, as the compressor will need to have a higher PSI rating than that of the tire rating.
+• Inflating tires is a challenge to calculate CFM requirements.
+The speed in which to fill the tire will be a critical item to understand as that will determine the volume, or CFM, needed.
+The maximum pressure needed in the tire will be the determining factor for the PSI rating, or force behind the air, as the compressor will need to have a higher PSI rating than that of the tire rating.

-What’s the difference between cfm and psi?
+What’s the difference between CFM and PSI?

-The difference between cfm and psi are what they measure.
-CFM measures volume while psi measures pressure.
-CFM and psi are often used as performance specifications for air compressors.
+The difference between CFM and PSI are what they measure.
+CFM measures volume while PSI measures pressure.
+CFM and PSI are often used as performance specifications for air compressors.
 Together, they indicate the maximum air volume and pressure produced by an air compressor to power air tools.

-What’s the cfm definition?
+What’s the CFM definition?

 CFM stands for cubic feet per minute.
 CFM measures the volume of air in cubic feet for each minute it moves.
-In the case of an air compressor, cfm indicates how much air can move per minute.
-For example, an air compressor’s output could be rated for 30 cfm, which means 30 cubic feet of air is flowing per minute.
+In the case of an air compressor, CFM indicates how much air can move per minute.
+For example, an air compressor’s output could be rated for 30 CFM, which means 30 cubic feet of air is flowing per minute.

-What’s the psi definition?
+What’s the PSI definition?

 PSI stands for pounds per square inch.
 PSI measures how many pounds of pressure (force) is in an area, specifically in one square inch.
 The force of the air is what gives compressed air its power.
-For example, an air compressor’s output could be rated for 100 psi, which means that 100 pounds of pressure is delivered per square inch.
+For example, an air compressor’s output could be rated for 100 PSI, which means that 100 pounds of pressure is delivered per square inch.

-What’s the relationship between cfm and psi?
+What’s the relationship between CFM and PSI?

-The relationship between cfm and psi is an important one that ensures the proper operation of an air compressor.
-For a tool to operate and perform optimally, both cfm and psi must be sufficient.
+The relationship between CFM and PSI is an important one that ensures the proper operation of an air compressor.
+For a tool to operate and perform optimally, both CFM and PSI must be sufficient.

 • Here is an example: Imagine you have a garden hose, and you turn it on.
 Water will flow out, and it might reach a few feet past the end of the hose, perfect for filling up your bucket or watering can.
 If you take the garden hose and restrict the space at the end of the hose with your thumb to create less room for the water to flow out, the water will shoot out with much more pressure than before.
 Even though the hose is producing the same amount of water, the extra pressure will allow the water to travel faster and further.

 • A second example: There’s a tunnel with wind blowing through it, and the tunnel gets smaller and smaller.
 As the wind blows into the tunnel, it travels through the shrinking space and starts to feel stronger and stronger.
-This is because even though the volume of air (cfm) remains the same throughout the tunnel, the air is being squeezed into a tighter space, resulting in the pressure (psi) increasing.
+This is because even though the volume of air (CFM) remains the same throughout the tunnel, the air is being squeezed into a tighter space, resulting in the pressure (PSI) increasing.

-• Both examples show the relationship between cfm and psi.
-While having a sufficient volume of air to power air tools is important, it’s also crucial to ensure there’s enough psi (pressure) to give the air power.
+• Both examples show the relationship between CFM and PSI.
+While having a sufficient volume of air to power air tools is important, it’s also crucial to ensure there’s enough PSI (pressure) to give the air power.

-Tool cfm requirements give an idea of what a compressor will need to do but it’s not enough to simply match tool ratings with compressor ratings 1:1, what the air tool is and how it will be used matters.
+Tool CFM requirements give an idea of what a compressor will need to do but it’s not enough to simply match tool ratings with compressor ratings 1:1, what the air tool is and how it will be used matters.
 For example, during the use of an impact wrench:

 • Will the trigger be held continuously while doing work?